firefly-iii/docs/docs/docs/csv/install/configure.md

 ## Firefly III URL

 You must tell the CSV importer where to reach Firefly III.
 This is set in the `FIREFLY_III_URL` environment variable.
+Make sure you REMOVE any trailing slash from the end of the URL.

 ### Vanity URL